pjincz/nginx-cgi/README.md

 * Low frequency applications, such as system management
 * Resource limited systems, such as embeding system
-* Low budget projects, such as personal website
+* Low budget projects, such as personal websites
 * Prototyping, for fast iterate

 CGI is bad for: